-New Song celebrated its 25th Anniversary last weekend.
+New Song celebrated its 25th Anniversary recently.

 It’s hard to believe that it’s been 25 years since we had our first service in that Community College auditorium.
 So much has happened.